-Resilient & Sustainable Urban Plan in Bratislava
+Resilient & Sustainable Urban Plan

 Each year Bratislava feels the effects of climate change more strongly.
 Increasing pollution levels in the city reflect the rising number of cars – a number which has doubled over the past 20 years.
 Compounding this trend towards use of private cars is the COVID-19 pandemic, causing a decrease in public transport usage among residents.

 The city is in the process of preparing a new zoning plan that will reflect the effects of climate change.
 The plan will include green and blue infrastructure and adaptations to mitigate increased temperatures and flash floods and minimise the effects of increased car traffic.
 An objective of this new zoning plan is to create more liveable and comfortable public spaces by implementing urban interventions that are attractive and encourage active mobility.